Skip to main contentSkip to main navigationSkip to footer content

 Have a glance at our RN to BSN Program!

-What is a BSN and an MSN?
+What Is a BSN and an MSN?

 A Bachelor of Science in Nursing, or a BSN, can be a gateway to becoming a professional Registered Nurse.
 The BSN program prepares you for entry-level practice in hospitals, clinics, and other health care settings.
 This means that you don’t really need any prior experience, but some interactions with the field will prove helpful.
 And although you could work as an RN even without a BSN degree, taking that extra step in education can earn you more responsibility and an increased salary.